aoijs/website/src/content/docs/functions/isInteractionDeferred.md

 id: isInteractionDeferred
 ---

-`$isInteractionRepliable` will return `true` or `false` depending on whether the interaction has been deferred to or not.
+`isInteractionDeferred` will return `true` or `false` depending on whether the interaction has been deferred to or not.

 ## Usage